Amesoeurs: History

-In 2007 Fursy joined the band again and drummer Winterhalter (drummer in Peste Noire between 2006 and 2008) was added to the mix for the full-length album Amesoeurs, released in March 2009 through the Italian label Code 666 records.
-The first album was recorded during winter 2008-2009 in the Klangschmiede Studio E with Markus Stock from Empyrium, and it is described by the band as "a kaleidoscopic soundtrack for the modern era".
+In 2007 Fursy rejoined the band and Winterhalter, formerly the drummer of Peste Noire between 2006 and 2008, was added to the mix for the band's debut album Amesoeurs.
+It was recorded during the winter of 2008 in the Klangschmiede Studio E with Markus Stock from Empyrium, and it is described by the band as "a kaleidoscopic soundtrack for the modern era".

+The album was released in March 2009 through the Italian label Code 666 records.
 Pitchfork gave the album a 7, calling it a "journal of triumph and heartbreak" and "a fervid last gasp of genre-melding creativity".
 Allmusic writer Ned Raggett gave it a 3-star rating, stating "the most notable thing about Amesoeurs is how little of a unique identity it has in the end.
 Nearly every notable trend in recent French metal seems to crop up throughout, not to mention other sounds from elsewhere in Europe".
 Cam Lindsay of Exclaim! stated that the album "furthers black metal's scope while ruffling a few feathers along the way".

 After the release of the album, Amesoeurs split up due to what the band described as "internal conflicts and different points of view regarding the band's future".
 Teyssier and Winterhalter went on to form Les Discrets, while Neige's focus returned to Alcest.
-Winterhalter became Alcest's drummer in 2009.
+Winterhalter later became Alcest's drummer in 2009.